 6. Confirm your super account

 In this step, you need to select GESB Super or West State Super depending on which account you have.
 If you’re not sure which account you have, check your last member statement, visit the Which super account do you have page or login to Member Online.

 If you’re a Gold State Super member and don’t already have a GESB Super or West State Super account, we’ll automatically open a GESB Super account for you.

 7. Check that you’re eligible to make contributions

 Certain rules apply to contributing to your super when you're aged 65 years or over.
 If you're aged 65 to 74, you must have worked at least 40 hours in a period of 30 consecutive days in the current financial year, or meet all of the criteria for the work test exemption.
 Once you turn 75, you are no longer eligible to make personal contributions.
 For more information, please read our Contributing to your super brochure.

 When you sign the form, you’ll need to acknowledge that you understand the conditions that apply to your super account.
 All of this information is included in the Contributing to your super brochure.

 9. Give the form to your employer’s payroll department

-Now that you’ve completed and signed the payroll deduction form, you need to lodge the form with your payroll department.
+Now that you’ve completed and signed the 'Payroll deduction' form, you need to give the form to your payroll department to process.

 ® Registered to BPAY Pty Ltd ABN 69 079 137 518